 How do you know the balance is off?

-There are some pretty clear signs that hair will give when it's moisture and protein balance is off.
+There are some pretty clear signs that hair will give when its moisture and protein balance is off.
 This is why it’s important to know your hair.
 Know how your hair feels when it’s at its best so you can tell the difference when things start to change.You can tell your hair has too much moisture when it starts to feel limp and weak.
-It stretches and keeps stretching without bouncing back which means it’s lost elasticity.
+It stretches and keeps stretching without bouncing back, which means it’s lost elasticity.
 Additionally, your hair can feel gummy or mushy.

 Signs of too much protein include dry, rough, and brittle hair that easily breaks.
 A lack of shine and overall lifelessness to the hair.
 Shedding and tangling tend to happen a lot more.
-Plus, no matter how much moisture you apply to your hair it doesn’t seem like it’s getting enough.
+Plus, no matter how much moisture you apply to your hair, it doesn’t seem like it’s getting enough.

 Balanced hair, which is where we want to be, acts just right.
 It bounces back when stretched and doesn’t break.
 It has shine and not only looks good but feels good as well.